eduardosantoshf/formula1-rdf-info-system/README.md

      python3 -m pip install -r requirements.txt

-2. Initialize *GraphDB*, create a new repository "db" and import the file `f1.nt` present in the `datasets` directory:
+2. Initialize *GraphDB*, create a new repository "db" and import the file `f1.nt` present in the `datasets` directory.

 3. Inside the `/f1_app` directory, execute the following command: